deBarbarinAntoine/MangaThorg/README.md

 <div style="height: 3px; background-color: #EEEEEE; border-radius: 2px"></div>

 ## Installation

-To set the server up on your own computer, you can use one of those two options:

----

-### + From the Release version (Windows users only)

-Click on ``MangaThorg v1.0`` below the `Release` option and then on the `.exe` file to download it.

-Then you can just execute the downloaded executable.

----

-### + From the source code

 **REQUIREMENT: you need Golang v1.22 or superior to be able to run this source code.**